-One timely reason to consider adjusting your withholding is the passage of the Tax Cuts and Jobs Act late last year.
-In fact, the IRS had to revise its withholding tables to account for the increase to the standard deduction, suspension of personal exemptions, and changes in tax rates and brackets.
-If you'd like help determining what your withholding or estimated tax payments should be for the rest of the year, please contact us.
+One reason to consider adjusting your withholding is the passage of any new tax legislation.
+For example, after the Tax Cuts and Jobs Act of 2017 was enacted, the IRS needed to revise withholding tables to account for the increased standard deductions, suspension of personal exemptions, and changes in tax rates and brackets.
+If you'd like help determining your withholding or estimated tax payments for the rest of the year, please contact us.